FTBpro/count-von-count/README.md

 each `post` is written by a `user` who is the author, and the post "belongs" to a `team`.

 1. ###simple count - post read
-   when a `post` gets read, we want to increase a counter for the post's `author` (which is a `user`), so we know how many reads that user got. here is the config file:
+   when a `post` gets read, we want to increase a counter for the post's `author` (an `author` is basically a `User` of our site), so we know how many reads that user got. here is the config file:
    ```JSON
    {
      "reads": {